Trans Resources List

 Activism and Organizations

-• Trans Women of Color Collective: TWOCC works to empower the trans community of color and white allies to create and maintain change through workshops, retreats and other educational work!
+• Trans Women of Color Collective (TWOCC) works to empower the trans community of color and white allies to create and maintain change through workshops, retreats and other educational work!
 They also offer community funding for wellness, survival, and education for trans, gender non-conforming and non-binary Black and Brown people.

-• FTM International
+• FTM International centers support on trans masculine individuals.

 Medical/Transition